And I have been for a long, long time.

 My earliest recollection goes back to elementary school when two friends and I thought it would be a great idea to write on the back of a bus seat.
 No, we weren't deviants.
 We were just fascinated by the smell of fresh, new leather contrasted with diesel and metal, and like the first moon walkers or two lovers in a pristine woods, we wanted to leave our mark before anyone else beat us to it.

-Until the next day, when the principal called us into his office.
 We sat there, fear dripping from our faces, and with unhindered small-town savvy, he asked us to take out a pen and paper.
 "We're going to have a spelling test," he told us.
-"Just write the words like you would spell them to a friend, no big deal."
+"Just write the words like you would spell them to a friend.
+No. Big.
+Deal."

 We all turned our papers in, and they got detentions while I was off--scot-free.